brnnmchl/IS452FinalProject/readme.txt

 GAME FILES

-To play Library Quest, the following files will beed to be downloaded:
+To play Library Quest, the following files will need to be downloaded:
 	graphics.py
 	lq_classes.py
 	Library_Quest.py